The Space in the Box

 I went back to my office and drew up the least special, least design-y, least expensive kitchen ever committed to paper.
 The ‘drawing set’ consisted of two little cartoony hand sketches on trace paper.
 I spent a total of four hours on it, including the time spent measuring the room with my shoes because we didn’t have a tape measure.
 This is not AIA approved behavior.

 The drawings were actually a little embarrassing to show, being cartoons.
 But they worked.
 One week later, for the price of four linear feet of interior wall and some very nice used cabinets, they have a kitchen.
 They’re thrilled.

 The Road Less Snotty

-Architects are taught that success is measured in exquisite-ness Exquisite details, exquisite materials, exquisite taste.
+Architects are taught that success is measured in exquisite-ness.
+Exquisite details, exquisite materials, exquisite taste.
 But that, as sure as anything, takes a huge percentage of the world's buildings out of our hands.
-I want to shove my license and my 3D modeling software and my consultants aside, abandon all interest in mansions and fancy commercial buildings and get my hands on all the houses and warehouses and strip-malls and office buildings that people suffer in every day, not knowing exactly why things don’t work, why rooms can’t be furnished, why the place seems so small, why there's no light, why spaces aren't enjoyable, why they're uncomfortable, and why they struggle to get things done.
+Many days I want to shove my license and my 3D modeling software and my consultants aside and abandon all interest in fancy commercial buildings and modernist residential gems.
+I love that stuff, but I want also to get my hands on all the developer houses and warehouses and strip-malls and office buildings that people suffer in every day, not knowing exactly why things don’t work, why rooms can’t be furnished, why the place seems so small, why there's no light, why spaces aren't enjoyable, why people are uncomfortable, and why they struggle to get things done.
 There are often simple fixes that can make a place drastically more comfortable, more efficient, and more valuable.
 And often, just more wonderful.
-How great would it be if that was commonplace?
+That ought to be more commonplace.